-Cuomo touts New York's dramatic decline in hospitalizations — despite mandate linked to nursing home deaths
+Cuomo touts New York's decline in hospitalizations, reverses mandate linked to nursing home deaths

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.